remmel/coronavirus-stats/README.md

 # coronavirus-stats
 Gather statistics from Coronavirus (COVID-19) from Italy and Spain.
 My objective is to have an idea of when will happen the "peak".

-But this is difficult has the data doesn't represent the reality :
+This data must be analyzed taking a step back as they don't represent the reality:
-- positive: not everyone is tested and people which have the symtoms are not tested neither
+- positive: not everyone is tested and people which have the symtoms are not tested neither.
+The day that we will have massing testing that number will increase, but it won't mean that the situation is worse.
 - ICU: number of people in ICU is difficult to analyze as a stagnancy can mean that there a no new patient or that the hospital is full
 - Hospitalization: number of people hospitalized : this is maybe the more accurate indicator although hospitals can be full It will be great to have the number of suspicious cases (has all the symptoms but cannot be tested as the shortage of test).